Co-Diovan (Valsartan And Hydrochlorothiazide)

 What If You Miss a Dose?

-If you miss your dose at the usual time, take it as soon as you remember and then return to your normal schedule.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+If you miss a dose, take it as soon as you remember.
+If it's close to your next dose, skip the missed dose and continue with your regular schedule.
+Do not take a double dose.

 Available Tablet Strengths